savannahliu/react-notes/README.md

     * display with some formatting
 * Persists all changes to Firebase in realtime
 * Updates based on Firebase events
-* is at least as stylish as these mockups
+* is at least as stylish as mockups

 ### A Note:
 * displays title